Crypto-TII/pqdss-ct-toolchain/README.md

 # Toolchain consisting of binsec - ctgrind - dudect - flowtracker

 ## What is in this repository ?
 This repository contains the following folders:
 * `candidates`: contains the Post-Quantum Digital Signatures Schemes (PQDSS) implementations, submitted in the context of NIST Call for proposals for PQC-based signature schemes.
 The candidates are classified according to the type-based signature scheme.
 Here are the different folders: `code`, `lattice`, `mpc-in-the-head`, `symmetric`, `isogeny`, `mutlivariate` and `other`.

-* `toolchain`: contains required files (Dockerfile, .sh files) to build a Docker image consisting of the required packages and requirements to compile and run candidates with the following constant-time check tools: binsec - ctgrind - dudect and flowtracker
+* `toolchain`: contains required files (*Dockerfile*, *.sh* files) to build a Docker image consisting of the required packages and requirements to compile and run candidates with the following constant-time check tools: binsec, ctgrind, dudect and flowtracker

 * `toolchain-scripts`: consist of the following files
-  * `candidates_build.py`:  contains the functions that generate the CMakeLists.txt/Makefile of the candidates.
-For almost each candidate, the content of the CMakeLists.txt/Makefile is a copie, except the targets for tests and kat files generation, of the one proposed in the candidate implementation.
+  * `candidates_build.py`:  contains the functions that generate the *CMakeLists.txt/Makefile* of the candidates.
+For almost each candidate, the content of the *CMakeLists.txt/Makefile* is a copy, except the targets for tests and kat files generation, of the one proposed in the candidate implementation.
   * `generic_functions.py`: contains generic functions for tools templates and other required files generation, functions to compile and run tools on the targets candidates
   * `toolchain_script.py`: contains the functions `compile_run_candidate`
   that allows to compile targets and run tests with a given tool.
 The scripts that create main parser and subparsers